omunite215/FCC-The-Drum-Machine/README.md

 # Welcome to My Repository!!

-## This is a Markdown Previewer Project on React!!
+## This is a Drum Machine Project on React!!

 ### The project is hosted on Netlify : https://drummachinebyom.netlify.app/